 Permanent or Temporary Immunization Exemption

-- Religious Exemptions – Immunizations are in conflict with religious beliefs.
-Student may be subject to exclusion from school in the event of an outbreak of a disease for which an immunization is required.
-Student must sign and date.
+Under certain conditions, students may obtain an excuse from, or exemption, from immunization requirements.
+However, students who have an exemption may be subject to exclusion from school in the event of an outbreak of a disease for which an immunization is required.

 Accepted with a signed and notarized note from student’s health care provider on letterhead.
 The letter should indicate whether this is a permanent or temporary exemption and if temporary, the date the exemption will expire.
 Students will also need to indicate their request for exemption on the Certificate of Immunization.

 - Permanent: Permanent medical contraindication (allergy, etc.).